The conditions for engineers to survive in the AI era: mastering US Big Tech system design, algorithmic thinking, and open-source practical skills.

 - Netflix, Tesla FSD, Spotify, CI/CD pipelines, etc.

-Based on real-world cases, we deeply explore "how it was designed and what trade-offs were chosen."
+Based on real-world cases, we will dive deep into "how it was designed and what trade-offs were chosen."

 - Database & Object-Oriented Design

-- RDBMS vs NoSQL, sharding/indexing, cache strategies, OOD design principles
+- RDBMS vs NoSQL, sharding/indexing, cache strategies, and OOD design principles

 Practice with real-world examples.